engrnvd/laravel-sandbox/readme.md

     - create a directory for common views
         - pagination
         - actions column etc
+        - Form and Html handler classes

 - Create command: `nvd:crud table_name` to create controller, model and views for a specific table
-    - Get fields information from db so that it can be passed to the `<form>` view
+    - Get fields information from db so that it can be used to generate `<form>` and validation rules
+    - Generate route in `routes.php`
+    - Generate crud controller
+    - Generate model
         - Create validation information so that it can be used by `store` and `update` methods

-- Automate things for `table_name` provided
+    - Generate views
+        - create
-    - Update `routes.php`
+        - edit
-    - Create crud controller
+        - index
-    - Create model
+        - show
-    - Create views
+    - Generate common views
+        - actions
+        - create-new-link
+        - not-found-tr
+        - pagination
+        - search-btn

 - Create command: `nvd:crud all` to generate crud for all tables